Your application essay will be turned in after you complete the preliminary application. DO NOT email this essay to the director.

 The Content

 The applicant needs to demonstrate that they understand the components that have come to be known as The Midwives Model of Care.
-They will do this by identifying a minimum of 7 components, with discussion and examples, as appropriate.
-Examples may be from resources or personal experience.
+Each student will identify these seven components, and add discussion and examples as appropriate.
+The seven components are explained on the National Association of Certified Professional Midwives website and the International Confederation of Midwives Website.

 The essay sources of information must be properly cited, and a separate reference list included.